STIXProject/stixproject.github.io/about/index.md

 ### The STIX Community

 STIX has been transitioned to OASIS!
 See the [Community](/community) page for more information.
-A couple shortcuts:
+A few shortcuts:

 - [OASIS Technical Committee](https://www.oasis-open.org/committees/cti) - where STIX development happens
 - [Mailing Lists](/community/#discussion-list-amp-archives) - stay up to date on development and usage